turingschool/curriculum/source/projects/eventmanager.markdown

 Instead of `read` or `read_lines` we use CSV's `open` method to load our file.
 The library also supports the concept of headers and so we provide some additional parameters which state this file has headers.

-.aside There are pros and cons to using an external library.
+There are pros and cons to using an external library.
 A 'pro' is how easy this library makes it for use to express that our file has headers.
 A 'con' is that you have to learn how how the library is implemented.

 ### Accessing Columns by their Names